 Rusting is undesirable and methods are used to avoid rusting.

-The process of depositing zinc on iron to prevent rusting is known as galvanization.
-A striking example of use of galvanization is the water pipes used in houses.
+The process of depositing zinc on the iron to prevent rusting is known as galvanisation.
+A striking example of the use of galvanisation is the water pipes used in houses.

 A physical process of obtaining large crystals of a pure substance from its solution is known as crystallization.
 Crystallization is a physical change.